-It is recommended that the Board of Directors authorize the General Manager to enter into a professional services agreement with GTS Architecture, Inc. (GTS) to provide design and architectural services for an Administration Building Breakroom/Kitchen and Atrium Remodel following the Committee recommendations, at a not to exceed total cost of \$48,005.
+It is recommended that the Board of Directors authorize the General Manager to enter into a professional services agreement with GTS Architecture, Inc. (GTS) to provide architectural design and engineering services to remodel the MWDOC Administration Building Breakroom/Kitchen and Atrium, at a cost of \$59,895 plus 10% contingency for a total not to exceed amount of \$65,885.